TomographicImaging/CIL/README.md

 ```

 The user then needs to add the path to `<install_directory>/lib` where the library is installed to the environment variable `PATH` or `LD_LIBRARY_PATH`, depending on system

+## CIL on binder

+Jupyter Notebooks usage examples without any local installation are provided in [Binder](https://mybinder.org/).
+Please click the Binder link above.
+For more information, go to [CIL-Demos](https://github.com/TomographicImaging/CIL-Demos).